 Please find attached a lengthy and thorough risk assessment in line with government guidance - to enable you to make an informed choice regarding the return of your child to school.
+This has been written for Year 6 children and is being slightly adapted to include all children.
 I apologise in advance but this letter will also be lengthy in order to inform you of all the changes we have made to the school in light of government guidance we need to follow.